 How to Make Friends With a Crow: Step-by-Step

-- Find some food that the crow seems to like.
-This requires some trial and error, as they can —or maybe it's just the urban ones who can—be surprisingly finicky.
-You'll know the crow likes it judging by how quickly it swoops down to grab it.
-If that pile of leftovers sits all day, they just aren't interested, so try something else, only make sure it's healthy.
-Crows like junk food, but giving it to them is probably not a kind thing to do.
-(For more food options, Aves Noir has a nice list of things crows do and don't like.)
+- Find food that the crows seem to like.
+This may require some trial and error, as crows can be surprisingly finicky—or at least my urban ones are.
+You'll know a crow likes what you feed it judging by how quickly it swoops down to grab it.
+If that pile of leftovers you leave for them sits all day, that means they just aren't interested, so try something else—just make sure it's healthy.
+I've heard that they like fast food but feeding them junky stuff is probably not a kind thing to do.
+Below, you'll find a list of all the things my neighborhood crows love to eat.

 - Stock that food.
-Buy enough so you don't run out.
-I buy huge bags of unsalted peanuts from Costco.
-If you have any menu suggestions, please share them in the comments section below.
+Buy enough so you don't run out (and break the trust you're trying to establish).
+One of the things that work for me is unsalted peanuts, so I buy huge bags from Costco.
+If you have any menu suggestions, please share them in the comments section below!

 - Don't try to get too close.
 These are wild animals, after all.
-Your goal shouldn't be to tame them or take them as pets, which is illegal in most states anyway, and ethically dubious.
-Even after years of friendship, a crow will be skittish and standoffish (but admiring from afar) and it's better this way.
+Your goal shouldn't be to tame them or take them as pets, which is illegal in most states anyway, not to mention ethically dubious.
+Even after years of friendship, a crow will be skittish and standoffish (but admiring from afar), and it's better this way.